-Our school recognises that the harm caused to children by the abusive, exploitative and harmful behaviour of other children can be significant.
-Children who harm others should be held responsible for their behaviour and the school staff are alerted to the fact that they are likely to pose a risk to other children in the school, home and community.
+Our school recognises that the harm caused to children by the harmful and bullying behaviour of other children can be significant.
+Children who harm others should be held responsible for their harmful behaviour and the school staff are alerted to the fact that they are likely to pose a risk to other children in the school, home and community.

 Where this harm involves sexual abuse, serious physical or serious emotional abuse, the safeguarding procedures set out in this policy will be applied.
-This school recognises that children who harm others are likely to have considerable needs themselves and may have experienced or be experiencing significant harm.
+This school recognises that children who harm others are likely to have considerable needs themselves and may have experienced or be experiencing significant harm themselves.

 Where a child has caused significant harm to another child, through sexual abuse or serious physical or emotional abuse, the school will make separate referrals to Children and Families Service of the victim(s) and perpetrator(s).
-The school will be mindful that these concerns may sit in contexts unknown to the school that involve extra-familial harms.